 - well-paced activities moving towards the completion of one or more workshop deliverables

 - greater commitment to workshop results

 Facilitation is, therefore, also a process of harnessing the knowledge of the participants while managing participant behavior to accomplish a set of predefined objectives.
 Facilitation is concerned both with workshop content (i.e., the project deliverables) and the process used to conduct the workshop.
 (See Workshops

 .)
 The goal is to provide an environment which strikes a balance.
 Facilitation techniques are applications of the principles and concepts of communication science, behavioral psychology, and group dynamics.

 A facilitator must possess a variety of skills and knowledge to effectively conduct workshops and/or meetings.
 There are six basic skill clusters:

-- Leadership - planning and project management, decision making and consensus building (see Decision Making techniques), and assertion.
+- Leadership - planning and project management, interpersonal skills, decision making and consensus building (see Decision Making techniques), and assertion.